hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter1.md

 Irena watched her friend for some time before turning back to her venison, a new bearing donned.
 “Have you found Hue?”

 And just like that, the hedgehog spines were raised again, prickling Irena’s psychic hands.
 “I have.
-I just had to ask him something about the Operations Practical assignment,” Yuna said much too quickly, then paused.
+I just had to ask him something about the Operations Practical assignment,” Yuna said too quickly.
+She paused.
 “Are you trying to change the subject?”

-“I am succeeding in changing the subject,” Irena said.
+“I am succeeding in changing the subject,” Irena retorted.
 “Operations deadlines are always on odd Justice Days and the new one doesn’t come out until the following Unity Day.
-Which means the deadline was already last Justice Day and you haven’t received the new assignment yet.”
+Which means the deadline was already last Justice Day and you haven’t yet received the new assignment.”

 “I had a question about the previous one.”

 “If you say so.”

-They dined in discomfited silence for a spell before Yuna broke it again.
+They dined in uneasy silence for a spell before Yuna's voice punctured it again.
 “And this year?
 Are you going with anyone?”

 “To the ball?
 No,” said Irena, cringing inwardly as she replayed her delivery in her mind.
 After an entire year at the Academy, she still had difficulty controlling her tone.
 Despite her best efforts, her feelings had a tendency to burst out of her otherwise flat tenor.
 “What about you?”

 “Me neither,” Yuna said.
-“I had a few people ask but…” She shrugged.
+“I've had a few people ask but…” She shrugged.

-“You don’t need a date to enjoy the ball,” said Irena, a mien of sympathy overtaking her expression.
+“You don’t need a date to enjoy the ball,” said Irena, an expression of sympathy overtaking her features.
 “It’s overwhelming enough as it is.”

-“Yeah, I guess…”
+“I suppose…”

 “Look.
-I don’t want to sound like that person, but maybe it’s better that you don’t have a date.
-The Trials are no joke, Yun.”
+I don’t want to sound like that person, Yun, but maybe it’s better that you don’t have a date.
+The Trials are no joke.”

 “I know that, don’t I?
 I’m not looking to get married, Irena.
 I just thought…”